WebHare/proxy/README.md

 To get the proxy key, use
 ```
-./docker.sh getproxykey
+docker exec testproxy /opt/container/get-proxy-key.sh
 ```

 You can then access the management interface on https://127.0.0.1:45443/ using user 'webhare' and the proxykey obtained above

 To connect this nginx-proxy back to WebHare on OSX:
 - Add an extra loopback address for testing, eg `sudo ifconfig lo0 alias 10.55.55.55` - machines in docker will be able to connect here